 - an irregular black or brown stripe along the inside of each thigh.

 The general color is gray to tan, greenish tan, or brown.
-Down the back, there is an irregular stripe, which may be green, yellow, orange, or red.
+Down the back, there is an irregular stripe that may be green, yellow, orange, or red.
 The belly is white.
 The feet are strongly webbed, but the adhesive pads on fingers and toes are poorly developed.
 The chin of males is spotted with gray, and the throat may be yellow.

-The call of males is a metallic “gick, gick, gick,” somewhat like the sound of small pebbles being rapidly struck together.
-Calling begins as early as the middle of March.
-Although breeding activity generally lasts from late April until mid-July, the males can be heard calling day and night throughout the summer.
+The call of males is a rapid metallic “gick, gick, gick,” like the sound of small pebbles being struck together.
+Calling may begin in mid-March.
+Although breeding activity generally lasts from late April until mid-July, the males may call day and night throughout the summer.